Why Crib Safety Standards Matter (And Why Not All Cribs Are Created Equal)

 And though expert consensus on this is fairly new (there weren’t firm guidelines on safe sleeping positions for babies until around the late 20th century), trusted voices have been on board with the necessity of a firm sleep space for a while now.

-Baby practicing safe co sleeping in a bedside co sleeper | babybay bedside sleeperIn case this baby is your first (or you just need a refresh!), the surface underneath your baby should always be firm and clean, and any blankets should be light and kept far away from covering your baby’s head.
+In case this baby is your first (or you just need a refresh!), the surface underneath your baby should always be firm and clean.
+Any blankets should also be light and kept far away from covering your baby’s head.

-When you’re co sleeping, these guidelines remain the same.
+When you’re co-sleeping, these guidelines remain the same.

-It’s important that your baby has space to lie comfortably—and safely—on a made-just-for-them mattress that isn’t too soft or pillowed.
+It’s important that your baby has space to lie comfortably — and safely — on a made-just-for-them mattress that isn’t too soft or pillowed.
 Babies can easily sink into too-soft bedding, which can quickly become dangerous if they’re not yet old enough to know how to safely roll away from too-plush materials.

 But just because your baby is sleeping on a firm mattress doesn’t mean they’ll be left feeling uncomfy through the night.

-With the right parent and baby-loved bedside co sleeper to keep them cozy and secure, they’ll be able to fall asleep every night while feeling like they’re on cloud nine.
-Because the best bedside co sleeper isn’t just designed to keep your little one safe by your side, it’s designed to nurture them in the loving half-moon shape of a hug, wrapping them in comfort whether day or night.
+With the right parent and baby-loved bedside co-sleeper to keep them cozy and secure, they’ll be able to fall asleep every night while feeling like they’re on cloud nine.
+Because the best bedside co-sleeper isn’t just designed to keep your little one safe by your side, it’s designed to nurture them in the loving half-moon shape of a hug, wrapping them in comfort whether day or night.

 Which brings us to…